 Figure 2.
 Flax and jute products.

-Textiles are fabrics made from natural or synthetic fibers, whether knitted, woven, bonded, or felted.
-Archaeological evidence from caves in Mexico and the American southwest reveals that fibres were already being used more than 10,000 years ago.
+A textile is a flexible material made from natural or synthetic fibers, whether knitted, woven, bonded, or felted.
+Archaeological evidence from caves in Mexico and the American southwest reveals that fibers were already being used more than 10,000 years ago.
 Apart from using flax, jute, hemp, and other fibers to make ropes, nets or sacks, early man made crude fabrics by pounding the fibrous tissues of certain trees and plants into flat sheets of “bark-cloth”, such as the Polynesian tapa still made today.
-By 3000 BC cotton was being spun into yarn and woven into cloth in India while the manufacture of linen was well developed in Egypt even earlier.
+By 3000 BC cotton was being spun into yarn and woven into cloth (see Figure 1) in India while the manufacture of linen (from flax) was well developed in Egypt even earlier.

 |Flax.
 Linum sp.|